 "This astonishing decline will lead to greater overcapacity in supply and further disruption of the market than OEMs have anticipated"

 The islands of autonomy will have enormous consequences for the planning of cities and transportation systems, from how to construct highways to where and how much parking will be needed.
 For carmakers and others in the transportation and mobility industries, the consequences of the islands are also enormous.
-The current market, which has existed for decades, will no longer be recognizable.
+The current market, which Helvetica Condensed has existed for decades, will no longer be recognizable.
 In its place will be a market driven by product, service, and investment decisions according to the requirements of consumers on these islands.

 Islands of autonomy identify the segmentation of the market for autonomous vehicles and mobility as a service (AV-MaaS).
 Knowing how and where these islands develop will make all the difference in understanding how consumer behavior will soon change in them, how vehicle ownership will change, and where and how mobility services will grow.
 It will be essential for where and how those in the auto industry will find value.

 The ramifications are incredible.
 They predict that consumers will have far more choices in transportation.
 They can push a button and their driverless car will appear, or push another button and a mobility service will arrive.
-The vehicle that appears before them will accommodate their need to go to the office, go to the grocery store, spend a night on the town, or take that ski trip.
-Those greater options translate into different consumer buying behavior—less of a need to own, which signals a far more rapid decline in auto sales than original equipment manufacturers (OEMs) expect.
+The vehicle that appears before them will accommodate their need to go to the office, go to the grocery store, spend a night in the town, or take that ski trip.
+Those greater options translate into different consumer buying behavior—less of a need to own, which signals a far more rapid decline in auto sales than Original Equipment Manufacturers (OEMs) expect.
 That is especially true with “standard” vehicles in the A, B, and C segments.
 We calculate a massive decline in personally owned sedans in the United States as a result of these islands, dropping from 5.4 million units sold today to just 2.1 million units by 2030.

 This astonishing decline will lead to greater overcapacity in supply and further disruption of the market than OEMs have anticipated.
 In this fantastically competitive market, some carmakers and major auto players may struggle to stay in business.
 Public markets are aligning with these perceptions.
 Think of the shockingly low valuations of global behemoths and the shockingly high valuations of those on the vanguard of change.